 In a study published in the Indian Journal of Pharmaceutical Sciences, it was reported that "the use of triphala and its three individual constituents as potential immunostimulants and/or immunosuppressants further suggests them to be a better alternative for allopathic immunomodulators."

-One study conducted on arthritis in mice it was stated that "The results obtained clearly indicate the fact that the Indian Ayurvedic herbal formulation triphala has promising anti-inflammatory activity."
+One study conducted on arthritis in mice, it was concluded that "The results obtained clearly indicate the fact that the Indian Ayurvedic herbal formulation triphala has promising anti-inflammatory activity."

 Triphala powder is also widely utilized for improving the health of the eyes and for use as supplemental treatment for certain eye diseases like conjunctivitis and early stages of cataracts and glaucoma.